A Robot Web for Distributed Many-Device Localisation: Demonstrations and Experiments in a Simulated Environment

 In multi-robot systems, another potential problem is the reliability of the communications.
 Often robots will communicate with best-effort, meaning messages can get lost in the network.
 Robustness against such data loss can be challenging; however, GBP is not significantly affected, as the message scheduling can be random.
 Here, we imagine that data transmission is quantised at the level of individual messages, as it might be with certain types of communication technology, and experiment to see the effect of the loss of a random fraction of messages between robots.

-In Figure~\ref{fig:dropout}, we force the network to drop the messages randomly with a fixed probability which we gradually increase, and investigate how that affects ATE.
-For example, if Robot $i$ sends 3 rows of message $\{M_1, M_2, M_3\}$ to Robot $j$, the network may drop $M_2$, and Robot $j$ will only receive $\{M_1, M_3\}$.
-Other experimental settings are the same as in the previous experiment on corrupted measurements, except that we now use a fixed 10\% setting garbage range bearing sensor measurements are garbage.
-In this experiment we also see very advantageous properties for GBP, which retains a low ATE up to at least 50\% message loss in this setting.
+In Figure~\ref{fig:dropout}, we force the network to drop the messages randomly with a fixed probability which we gradually increase and investigate how that affects ATE.
+For example, if Robot~$\alpha$ sends 3 rows of message $\{M_1, M_2, M_3\}$ to Robot~$\beta$, the network may drop $M_2$, and Robot $\beta$ will only receive $\{M_1, M_3\}$.
+In this experiment, we also see very advantageous properties for GBP, which retains a low ATE up to at least 50\% message loss in this setting.

+We further evaluate the effect of poor communication in terms of communication range.
+The communication radius of the robots was adjusted to range from 10m to 100m and an infinite radius.
+In line with previous experiments, each robot communicates with only one other robot per iteration.
+We disable the sliding window and perform a full pose update for this evaluation such that robots can exchange messages asynchronously on rendezvous.

+As shown in Figure~\ref{fig:comm_range}, reducing the communication range decreases the performance; however, beyond a radius of 25m, the performance improvements are minimal.
+In this configuration, there may be robots who never communicate with one another though they've made measurements of each other.
+As GBP has no synchronisation, such cases are simply ignored without the need for specific procedures.